-The price of parking will be 50 cents per hour at most meters and $1 per hour at high-demand areas, including downtown Berkeley and south campus.
+The price of parking will be 50 cents per hour at most meters and $1 per hour in high-demand areas, including Downtown Berkeley and south campus.

 Update June 16, 8:30 p.m.

-UC Berkeley will be holding a hybrid semester in the fall with some in-person classes and activities but a majority of services and courses online in light of the COVID-19 pandemic.
+UC Berkeley will have a hybrid fall semester, with some in-person classes and activities but a majority of services and courses online, in light of the COVID-19 pandemic.

-According to the UC Berkeley Division of Student Affairs’ website, in-person classes will be conducted for students on campus, with the number of students in the class limited by public health and building density guidelines.
-Students will not be required to take any classes in-person to have “full-time status,” and campus administration will have a completed course guide with which classes will be offered in-person by July, according to the website.
+According to the UC Berkeley Division of Student Affairs website, in-person classes will be conducted for students on campus, with the number of students in a class limited by public health and building density guidelines.
+Students will not be required to take any classes in person to have “full-time status,” and campus administration will have a completed course guide listing the classes that will be offered in person by July, according to the website.